Nasdaq seen struggling with aftermath of Facebook IPO

 "This will be brought up in those discussions, certainly," he said.

-Waiting to capitalise on the snafu is Nasdaq's arch rival, the New York Stock Exchange, owned by NYSE Euronext.
-The two have been locked in an intense battle for new listings in recent years, and winning the Facebook IPO, the first U.S. company to go public with a valuation greater than $100 billion, had been seen as a major coup for Nasdaq.
+Waiting to capitalize on the snafu is Nasdaq's arch rival, the New York Stock Exchange, owned by NYSE Euronext.
+The two have been locked in an intense battle for new listings in recent years, and winning the Facebook IPO, the first U.S. company to go public with a valuation greater than $100 billion [ID:nL1E8GI6UI], had been seen as a major coup for Nasdaq.

 BLACK EYE